WET (company): 2010s

 For the 2014 Winter Olympic Games in Sochi, Russia, WET created The Waters of the Olympic Park, a colorful choreographed fountain located in the Sochi Medals Plaza.
 The feature was prominently featured during the Olympic Games’ opening and closing ceremonies.
 This second Olympic feature for WET (first being the 2002 Winter Olympics Cauldron in Salt Lake City), houses a basin containing about 700,000 gallons of water, designed to reveal the five Olympic rings within performances.
 The feature is choreographed water displays set to a soundtrack of famous Russian composers including Tchaikovsky and Khachaturian.

 In late 2013, WET debuted Lycaste, an interactive children's fountain named and designed after the lycaste orchid for Dasada, a resort in Prachinburi, Thailand.
 Set upon a deck of teak wood, the feature is experienced via WET's LED lighting at day in bright white and night in vibrantly programmed color combinations.
+The feature was removed from Dasada in 2020 due to the COVID-19 pandemic and management restructuring.
+The former owner of the resort and flower gallery commissioned WET to rebuild the feature, and was relocated to Boonta Flowers and Cafe at Natai Beach in Phang Nga, about 20 minutes from Phuket.

 Design features

 WET has pioneered many of the technologies that have since become common in fountains built around the world, by others as well as WET.
 These technologies include laminar flow fountains, fountains that arise from the open-jointed paving instead of from pools, fountains powered by compressed air instead of pumps, and fountains employing sophisticated underwater robots.
 Hallmarks of WET fountains are that the water itself is the element of interest (no statuary covered by water); there are few if any boundaries between the fountain and viewers; the fountains display novel and surprising water forms not seen in traditional fountains; and many WET fountains take choreographic movement of the individual water elements to a level of precision and variable motion that approaches those of human performers.
 The company is also known for using multiple natural elements in its designs, like fog, fire, and ice; accompanying its sophisticated water forms, or alone.